tomerlevy1/ansible/tasks.md

 - feat(modules): add idempotent tmux installation module
 - refactor(modules): ensure all modules use utils.sh for logging and checks
 - refactor(setup): move interactive steps to setup-interactive.sh
 - feat(setup-interactive): add clear prompts and instructions for interactive steps
+- feat(homebrew): update Homebrew module to install all required formulae, casks, and taps